Brian Robison: 2016 season

 Robison started at left defensive end the first game of the season at the Tennessee Titans and was credited with two tackles and a pass defended.
 In week 2 against the Green Bay Packers, Robison strip-sacked Aaron Rodgers from behind in the fourth quarter, causing him to fumble the ball for the second time in a game where Minnesota totaled five sacks for combined losses of 33 yards and forced a career-high three fumbles that helped the Vikings open their new stadium with a win.
 Against the Carolina Panthers in Week 3, Robison had a sack for the second straight week.
 Robison brought down Texans' quarterback Brock Osweiler two times in the Vikings' 31–13 win in Week 5.

 2017 season

 On March 24, 2017, Robison signed a one-year contract extension with the Vikings through the 2018 season.

-2018 season

 On September 1, 2018, Robison was released by the Vikings after 11 seasons with the team.

 On April 24, 2019, Robison announced his retirement from the NFL after signing a one-day contract with the Vikings.